 By brand stage

-- First collection (50-150 units): Texteis.org or Cunha & Ribeiro.
-You need flexibility and patience, not scale.
+- First collection (50-150 units): Cunha & Ribeiro or Etfor for small-batch, hands-on production.
+You need flexibility, not scale.

 - Second-third collection (200-500 units): Lopes & Carvalho or Carmafil.
 Sweet spot for D2C streetwear.

-- Mature brand with multi-category needs: Ribeiro & Campos for breadth, Confetil for vertical, Anglotex for performance.
+- Mature brand with multi-category needs: Ribeiro & Campos for breadth, Confetil for vertical, Anglotex for performance, SILSA for volume.

 For a full factory-evaluation framework, see our red flags when choosing a Portuguese clothing manufacturer and the first-meeting checklist.

-Most Portuguese factories offer one of two core production models.
-Knowing which fits your brand matters before you contact any factory.
+Most Portuguese factories offer one of two models.

-The brand sources fabric and trims independently, ships them to the factory, and pays only for the labour of cutting, sewing, and finishing.
+CMT (Cut, Make, Trim).
+The brand supplies fabric and trims; the factory cuts, sews, and finishes.
 Typical CMT pricing ranges from €2 to €50 per unit depending on complexity.
-Best for brands with existing fabric sourcing relationships or brands requiring very specific fabrics not stocked in Portugal.
+Best for brands with existing fabric sourcing relationships.

 See our full CMT vs full package production guide to decide which fits your stage.